 tree to support screen reader navigation.

 Let’s implement an accessibility tree in our browser.
-It is built in a rendering phase just after layout:
+It’s built in a rendering phase just after layout:

 class Tab: